 The primary mechanism for regulating the activities of consumer credit bureaus in the U.S. is the Fair Credit Reporting Act (hereafter FCRA).
-It was enacted in 1970 and amended several times since, most notably in 1996.
-The FCRA creates obligations for credit bureaus, users of credit reports, and organizations that provide information to credit bureaus.
-The principal agency responsible for enforcing the FCRA is the Federal Trade
+It was enacted in 1970 and amended several times since, most notably in 1996 and 2003.
+The principal agency responsible for enforcing the FCRA is the Federal Trade Commission (FTC), but other federal agencies (including the Federal Reserve Board) are also responsible for enforcing the act among firms they regulate.